semirm-dev/findhotel/README.md

 - [ ] implement re-try logic if insert into database fails!
 Really important!!
 Right now data loss is possible.
 - [ ] improve importer, split data_dump.csv into smaller files and then process each file concurrently
 - [ ] improve error handling when storing data into database, some entries can fail insert and no feedback is provided
-- [ ] improve data load time to be less than 20s, right now average time is ~33s
+- [ ] improve data load/import time to be less than 20s